The Journal

 1. Provide your photographer with a list of “must have” family portraits, including family member names.

 You’ll also want to indicate when you would like to take them (whether pre-ceremony or post-ceremony; if post-ceremony, we strongly recommend doing these groups immediately after the ceremony, when everyone is still gathered in one common area instead of scattered throughout cocktail hour after a few drinks).
 Communicate with your wedding planner AND photographer to ensure there is adequate time in the timeline for the list you provide.
-DO NOT leave this task until the week prior or the day of the wedding; you’ll be too distracted or hurried to remember everyone you want to be included.
-We send out a questionnaire about two months before the big day to ensure you and your fiancé have some time to really sit down together and think about the family shots that are most important to you.
-Then you can hand the list over to your photographers and not panic that you may have left a grandparent off your list.

 2. Keep the list as short as possible.